wri/spotutil/README.md

 # spotutil

 ## Introduction
-CLI tool to create a spot worker on AWS and launch processes
+CLI tool to create, kill and list spot workers on AWS

 Used by GFW staff to create / manage spot instances.
 Default instance ID is updated frequently to point at our preferred analysis AMI, which includes GDAL, gmt, and other common OSGEO packages.